How do I know if you are the right therapist for me?

 As with any course of treatment, there are fees associated that must be paid before any session can begin.
 All fees are due on the date of your scheduled session with us.

 Payments can be made via cash, check, or credit card.
-I accept Visa, Mastercard, American Express, and Discover.
+We accept Visa, Mastercard, American Express, and Discover.
 Alternatively, you can pay online with a credit card via Paypal, a nationally recognized payment processor that allows you to pay safely and securely.

-Due to the demand for my services, we are not currently accepting insurance.
+Due to the demand for our services, we are not currently accepting insurance.
 While Melissa Hargrave is a Blue Cross Blue Shield Provider at this time, she is unable to accept new insurance clients and will be getting off the panel by next year.
 For any other insurance panels, some will reimburse for out of network services, though you will need to verify your benefits first.
 We are happy to provide you with a specific session receipt, called a superbill, for you to submit to your insurance provider for reimbursement.

 Late Cancels/No Show- If you don’t show for your scheduled appointment and you have not communicated with our office regarding the issue, you are considered a no-show and will be responsible for session fees and co-payments.